| Answers to Common Questions about the ZODIAC

 is really not required until the very end, when the wings and tail sections are attached

+to the fuselage center section.
 The ZODIAC builder can start assembly right away after taking delivery of the kit.
 Working

 from a flat table, the builder can immediately begin to build the wings - simply by